 - Debt relief companies that don't follow these regulations can be reported to your state attorney general's office or have a complaint filed against them with the FTC.

-If you're ready to take the first step into relieving your debts and you're looking for an accredited and FTC compliant company, you can find our recommendations for the top debt relief services here.
+If you're ready to take the first step into settling your debts, you can contact one of our top accredited debt relief services for a free consultation here.

 Debt Relief Company Reviews